JunFeng1013/ComputerAvailability/Client/Step 1 and 2.md

 When you run the code, the database only can get the name, status, type, configuration, and floor.
 You need to set the position by yourself.
 ![alt text](https://github.com/JunFeng1013/ComputerAvailability/blob/master/Picture/client 1-4.png)
 ---
 When you set all position, you will get a picture like this one.
-If you get it,
+If you get it, congrats, you have the system.
 ![alt text](https://github.com/JunFeng1013/ComputerAvailability/blob/master/Picture/client 1-5.png)